 During the research process the word “build” was getting thrown around an awful lot, so it made sense for us have this as a theme to work with.
 I’ve also always felt that we’ve always had an industrious approach as a team, so it would be good if we could somehow work this in to the brand.

 I started by quickly generating ideas for a mark with pencil and paper, jotting down any ideas I had along the way.
-In the future I’ll be responsible for design the site.
+In the future I’d be responsible for designing the site.
 At this stage, anything is acceptable.

 We pared down the most fitting ideas in the sketches to further work on in Illustrator.
 I wanted to make sure that ideas we selected to still be quite different to each other, so that the overall brand could still go in any direction.